vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 "I do not belong to myself".
 In the chapter on [^89] anush_aṅga_(The Context) it is evident that the meaning indicated by the context (anush_aṅga_) is more appropriate than the meaning arrived at by the insertion of a new word (adhyāhara).- Here na mama _aham_ "I am not mine" specifies that I am not mine.
 As the middle letter (in _praṇava_ ) namely only, has already stated that I exist only for _Iśvara_, which negates _śeṣa_tva to others, this specification in _namas_ indicates that in others oneself is also included.
 By the principle illustrated in  go-balīvarda[^90]

+[^89]:
+Namas.
+Advaitins might say that the ma is in the ablative or fifth case meaning "than I" (There is nothing other than I) and if we consider that the word kinchit is understood and insert it, ‘na ma' may mean "There is nothing else other than l".
+Here the word kinchit has to be understood (adhyāhara) which is not so appropriate, as anuṣ_aṅga_

 (The specification is to show the negation of oneself in special as not having been included in the ‘others' stated in the middle letter).

+[^90]:
+Though the Sanskrit word Go[गो] would include "bull" yet the phrase go and bull is often used to emphasise bull and draw special attention to it.